-- 1. New Fungicide for 2014: Peanut growers in Georgia continue to be blessed with an increasing arsenal of fungicides for use in protecting the crop against disease.
-This is especially encouraging as much of the country views peanut as a "minor" crop.
-Fungicides that you may encounter for the first time in 2014 include: - a.
-Alto (cyproconazole) from Syngenta will be promoted as a mix partner with Abound (azoxystrobin) to promote resistance management (azoxystrobin goes off-patent this year) and to further enhance control of leaf spot diseases. - b.
-Priaxor (a pre-mix of Headline and Xemium (fluxapyroxad)) is labeled by BASF for use on peanuts; however we will know more about this product in 2015. - c.
-Custodia (a pre-mix of azoxystrobin and tebuconazole) will likely be available from MANA in the 2014 season. - d.
-Muscle ADV (a premix of tebuconazole and chlorothalonil) will be available from SipCam in 2014. - 2.
-Fontelis (penthiopyrad) is a newer fungicide and was available to growers in 2012 and 2013.
+- c.
+Priaxor (a pre-mix of Headline and Xemium (fluxapyroxad)) is labeled by BASF for use on peanuts. - i.
+From field studies conducted in 2014, Priaxor was quite effective in the management of foliar and soilborne diseases and the product can be used very successfully by growers. - ii.
+The combination of pyraclostrobin and fluxapyroxad should help to reduce the risk of fungicide resistance. - iii.
+The rate of Priaxor is 4-8 fl oz/A, depending upon targeted disease and severity of disease. - d.
+Custodia (a pre-mix of azoxystrobin and tebuconazole) will be available from MANA in the 2015 season. - e.
+Muscle ADV (a premix of tebuconazole and chlorothalonil) will be available from SipCam in 2015. - 6.
+Fontelis (penthiopyrad) is a newer fungicide and is in the SDHI class.
 Researchers at the University of Georgia have conducted extensive field tests with this product and have found it to be an effective fungicide against common peanut diseases such as white mold and leaf spot.
 Fontelis is applied in three applications (16 fl oz/A each) during the season for management of soilborne and leaf spot diseases.
-Below are specific reasons why growers should consider using Fontelis in 2014. - a.
+Below are specific reasons why growers should consider using Fontelis in 2015. - a.
 Fontelis has broad-spectrum activity and can be used in the management of leaf spot diseases, white mold, Rhizoctonia limb rot, and CBR. - b.
 Penthiopyrad, the active ingredient in Fontelis, is in a different fungicide class than are fungicides like Provost, Proline, Quash, tebuconazole, Abound, and Evito.
 Because of this, Fontelis will play an important role in fungicide resistance management.

-2. Generic tebuconazole products (tebuconazole was the active ingredient in Folicur and is the active in many products such as Tebuzol, Monsoon, Savannah, Muscle, Orius, etc.) are among the most popular fungicides used on peanuts today.
+7. Generic tebuconazole products (tebuconazole was the active ingredient in Folicur and is the active in many products such as Tebuzol, Monsoon, Savannah, Muscle, Orius, etc.) are among the most popular fungicides used on peanuts today.
 The popularity of tebuconazole last season was certainly enhanced by the lower cost of an application versus the cost of other products.
-In 2014, growers should note the following about tebuconazole:
+In 2015, growers should note the following about tebuconazole:

 - a.
 The cost of tebuconazole fungicides will keep them popular with growers. - b.
-Tebuconazole remains an effective fungicide for management of soilborne diseases and, when tank-mixed with another fungicide, for control of leaf spot diseases.
+Tebuconazole remains an effective fungicide for management of soilborne diseases and, when tank-mixed with another fungicide, for control of leaf spot diseases. - c.

-- c.
 Overuse of tebuconazole without regards to fungicide resistance management will likely lead to a continued decline in the efficacy of this important fungicide. - d.
 Tebuconazole is often an effective tool but is not the best fungicide available for the management of any of our important diseases.
 In selecting an appropriate fungicide, growers should weigh the cost of tebuconazole against the value of enhanced disease control with other fungicides. - e.
 Growers commonly asked about the potential benefits of significantly increasing the rate of tebuconazole (beyond 7.2 fl oz/A) to take advantage both of the "expected" benefits of the higher rate and the cost of the product.
 The University of Georgia Cooperative Extension in NO WAY condones the use of tebuconazole products at rates beyond 7.2 fl oz/A. Not only is this application rate off-label and thus illegal, but we have no data to support improved efficacy anyway with a rate higher than 7.2 fl oz/A. In short, growers who choose to use tebuconazole MUST use it at the 7.2 fl oz/A rate.

-Management of peanut root-knot nematodes in 2014
+Management of peanut root-knot nematodes in 2015 and expected introduction of Velum Total.